d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-concise.md

 As mentioned in :numref:`sec_softmax`,
-[**the output layer of softmax regression is a fully-connected layer.**]
+[**the output layer of softmax regression is a fully connected layer.**]
-Therefore, to implement our model, we just need to add one fully-connected layer with 10 outputs to our `Sequential`.
+Therefore, to implement our model, we just need to add one fully connected layer with 10 outputs to our `Sequential`.
 Again, here, the `Sequential` is not really necessary, but we might as well form the habit since it will be ubiquitous